MareGraph-EU/maregraph-eu.github.io/_posts/2024-05-15-post_announcement_7.md

 📣 We are excited to announce the launch of the public review for the first set of hashtag#ontologies developed within the MAREGRAPH project!
 These ontologies aim to represent the rich data offered by the World Register of [Marine Species](https://www.marinespecies.org/) (WoRMS) system in a standardized and machine-readable format.

-I encourage all interested parties to participate in this review; also, feel free to share it with your colleagues who you think might be willing to provide feedback.
+We encourage all interested parties to participate in this review; also, feel free to share it with your colleagues who you think might be willing to provide feedback.

 In the project, we have set up an issue template for the "assets" repository of the MAREGRAPH GitHub - [https://lnkd.in/dNsUJnBp](https://lnkd.in/dNsUJnBp)
 You can use this template to submit specific issues you encounter with the ontologies.
 In the template of the issue, there is also a reference to the corresponding deliverable where some motivations for design choices are reported - [https://lnkd.in/ddRpZK5T](https://lnkd.in/ddRpZK5T)